 Get your little ones involved with their share of the luggage carrying with no problems whatsoever by getting them a super-stylish and kid-friendly Trunki suitcase.
 You’ve almost definitely seen kids zooming around the airport sitting on these genius suitcases and we love them!
 Pack all of their essentials into the Trunki and pull them along with the lead when their legs get tired during travelling.

 If you’re like us and plan on bringing plenty of souvenirs and cheap outlet fashion bargains back home, consider adding an extra suitcase to your luggage allowance when booking your flights.
 You’ll have less worries about being overweight and can shop til’ you drop in Orlando.
 An alternative to buying a full-size suitcase is to pack fold-able luggage bags such as the Gonex 100L Foldable Travel Duffel Bag.
-You can pack it inside your main luggage on the outbound flight and then you only need to pay for an extra case on your return flight.
+You can pack it inside your main luggage on the outbound flight and then you only need to pay for an extra suitcase on your return flight.
 They’re super-light and compact.
 Check your luggage allowance with your airline to see how many bags you’re allowed.

 Orlando is a dream for shopaholics.
 Cheap outlet fashion, plenty of souvenirs and delicious American food that you don’t have back home can cause havoc on your luggage allowance.
 Pack a small set of Freetoo Portable Luggage Scales to weigh your case for the return flight and ensure you’re not overweight.
 Remember to remove all outer packaging to reduce weight further!